AS

 Component Design: Setting a precedent for modular components.

-Most PLUS components were not modular and thus not flexible nor able to adapt to varied use cases.
+Most PLUS components were not flexible enough to adapt to varied use cases.

 This meant that different teams were making slightly different version of similar components over and over again, increasing design debt and development time.

-Most PLUS components were not modular and thus not flexible nor able to adapt to varied use cases.
+Most PLUS components were not flexible enough to adapt to varied use cases.

 This meant that different teams were making slightly different version of similar components over and over again, increasing design debt and development time.

-Most PLUS components were not modular and thus not flexible nor able to adapt to varied use cases.
+Most PLUS components were not flexible enough to adapt to varied use cases.

 This meant that different teams were making slightly different version of similar components over and over again, increasing design debt and development time.